cbowman422/Project-1-War-CardGame/README.md

 - have an array of all cards of a deck
 - have a button to play
+- shuffle deck
+- deal deck
-- run through the array and pick a random card
+- pick fist value of arrays for players first card
-- have another player and the computer player also
+- have two players
-- check who wins
+- check who wins round
-- save score until are cards are gone and decide a winner
+- save score until are cards are gone and decide a winner of game
 - have a reset button

 ## Game Frame